NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 the scan lines for the other cameras intersecting it, resulting in a solution close to the expected one.

+See a worked-out example for how to set orientation constraints in :numref:`jitter_linescan_frame_cam`.
+There, frame cameras are used as well, to add "rigidity" to the setup.

 .. _jitter_real_cameras:

 Constraining direction of jitter with real cameras